ZP254/SuperSOM-code-for-mapping-microclimate-dissimilarity/README.md

 Instructions

-1. Download four CSV files to execute SuperSOM.
+1. Download four CSV files to execute SuperSOM function in R.
-2. Replace the file paths before executing the SuperSOM function in the 'Import SuperSOM.R' file
+3. Replace the file paths before executing the SuperSOM function in the 'Import SuperSOM.R' file
-3. Visualise the UTCI maps in the 'UTCI_Map.R' file
+4. Visualise the UTCI maps in the 'UTCI_Map.R' file
-4. Visualise the morphometrics maps in the 'Morphometrics_map.R' file.
+5. Visualise the morphometrics maps in the 'Morphometrics_map.R' file.

 # Code references